Affordance:

 /gameplay & design/

-An unavoidable animation, QTE, or minigame adds to a game’s runtime.
+An unavoidable animation, QTE, or minigame that adds to a game’s runtime.

 Animation Blending: